 Fitbit Inspire HR full review

 The Inspire HR replaces Fitbit's popular Alta HR.
-It offers a decent set of fitness features at an affordable price, with highlights including heart monitoring and detailed sleep tracking.
+It offers a great set of fitness features at a very affordable price, with highlights including heart monitoring and detailed sleep tracking.

 The HR stands for "Heart Rate", and it's this monitoring functionality that sets it apart from its cheaper sibling, the Fitbit Inspire.

 It tracks steps, distance, active minutes and calories burned, plus the advanced sleep measurements.
 It lacks an altimeter so doesn't count the floors you climb - if this is important to you, you should turn your gaze on the Fitbit Charge 3.

 It includes guided breathing for relaxation and will connect to your phone's GPS.
 If you want an inbuilt GPS you need to step up to the top-end Ionic.

 But is it the right fitness tracker for you?
 In our Fitbit Inspire HR review we test out its features and battery life, and rate its design, specs and value for money.
 For broader advice read our group test of the best fitness trackers, and our roundup of Fitbit deals.

 The Inspire HR is available now and costs £89.99/$99.95.
 That's a £20/$30 premium on top of the less functional Fitbit Inspire, but still an affordable price tag - in fact, as we'll outline in this article, we think it's well worth the extra money.

 Design & build quality

 The Inspire HR is a plain, minimalist fitness band with a small touchscreen display and a single button on the left.
 While the device is 1mm thicker and 2g heavier than the non-HR version of the Inspire it's still so slim and light that you barely notice it.